-- 2.1 Provide protection on both primary and secondary side to allow for better coordination. - 2.2 Secondary neutral terminal bushing is required.
-The neutral must be fully rated for all neutral grounding resistor applications. - 2.3 Provide surge arrestors on the primary side of the transformer. - 2.4 The NGR enclosure shall be stainless steel and NEMA 3-R rated. - 2.5 Primary terminal bushings shall be suitable for cable connections. - 2.6 Secondary terminals for connecting secondary cables or cable bus duct / bus way shall be tinned copper bus bars. - 2.7 Utilize PCB free transformer oil suitable for Arctic conditions (extreme cold climate). - 2.8 The transformer core shall be cold rolled grain oriented steel laminations. - 2.9 Windings shall be disc type and not layer type. - 2.10 Transformer shall withstand thermally and mechanically a two second short circuit at its secondary terminals.

-- 2.11 Transformer shall be equipped with all standard metering, pressure relief, and CTs as required by CSA. - 2.12 Transformer shall be provided with stainless steel grounding pads at two diagonally opposite ends. - 2.13 Transformer shall be equipped with oil fill, drain and sample valves. - 2.14 Transformer shall be equipped with an oil level monitoring gauge with alarm contacts. - 2.15 Transformer shall be equipped with a de-energized tap changer on the primary winding.
+- 2.1 Efficiency in accordance with: - 2.1.1 CAN/CSA C802.1 Minimum Efficiency Values for Liquid-Filled Distribution Transformers - 2.1.2 CAN/CSA C802.3 Maximum Losses for Power Transformers - 2.2 Secondary neutral terminal bushing is required.
+The neutral must be fully rated for all neutral grounding resistor applications. - 2.3 Provide surge arrestors on the primary side of the transformer. - 2.4 The NGR enclosure shall be stainless steel and NEMA 3-R rated. - 2.5 Primary terminal bushings shall be suitable for cable connections. - 2.6 Secondary terminals for connecting secondary cables or cable bus duct / bus way shall be tinned copper bus bars. - 2.7 Utilize PCB free transformer oil suitable for Arctic conditions (extreme cold climate). - 2.8 The transformer core shall be cold rolled grain oriented steel laminations. - 2.9 Transformer shall withstand thermally and mechanically a two second short circuit at its secondary terminals. - 2.10 Transformer shall be equipped with all standard metering, pressure relief, and CTs as required by CSA. - 2.11 Transformer shall be provided with stainless steel grounding pads at two diagonally opposite ends. - 2.12 Transformer shall be equipped with oil fill, drain and sample valves. - 2.13 Transformer shall be equipped with an oil level monitoring gauge with alarm contacts. - 2.14 Transformer shall be equipped with a de-energized tap changer on the primary winding.
 The tap changer should be functional to -40°C ambient temperature operation.
 At minimum two taps above and two taps below at 2.5% increments shall be provided.
-All taps shall be full capacity. - 2.16 Applications requiring a load-tap changer (LTC) are beyond the scope of this design guide. - 2.17 Protection Requirements Provide at minimum: - 2.17.1 Primary and secondary overcurrent protection. - 2.17.2 Winding temperature indicator with alarm and trip contacts. - 2.17.3 Sudden pressure relay for sealed-tank design transformers. - 2.17.4 Vacuum/pressure gauge for sealed-tank design transformers. - 2.17.5 Provide differential protection for transformers as per Section 10.3. - 2.18 Additional transformer protection is appropriate for many applications, especially for larger transformers.
+All taps shall be full capacity.

+- 2.15 Protection Requirements Provide at minimum: - 2.15.1 Primary and secondary overcurrent protection. - 2.15.2 Winding temperature indicator with alarm and trip contacts. - 2.15.3 Sudden pressure relay for sealed-tank design transformers. - 2.15.4 Vacuum/pressure gauge for sealed-tank design transformers. - 2.15.5 Provide differential protection for transformers as per Section 10.4. - 2.16 Power transformers, >= 35 kV or >= 10 MVA: - 2.16.1 Windings shall be disc type and not layer type. - 2.16.2 Provide transformer demising partition walls between liquid-filled transformers that are in proximity to each other such as to affect the other during extreme events. - 2.17 Provide a load-tap changer (LTC) where specified or required to provide acceptable voltage regulation. - 2.18 Additional transformer protection is appropriate for many applications, especially for larger transformers.
 Apply protection in accordance with good engineering design practice.